How to Stay Cool Under Financial Pressure

 It is hard to remain calm, especially if you are in the midst of a financial crisis.
 However, you have to keep in mind that worrying can further make the situation worse.
 If you worry too much, you can’t think rationally.
 Your body and mind are affected.
 Your heart rate increases and the body releases cortisol, a stress hormone that can greatly affect your body’s ability to function normally.

 There is no better way to handle financial pressure than being calm.
+Mayo clinic is recommending these 4 A’s for stress relief.
 The good news is that there are plenty of ways to remain calm, and some of the tested and proven effective ways include the following:

 - Breathing exercise – A simple breathing exercise, breath in and breath out can help calm the body and soothe a shattered emotion.